Monster Island (play-by-mail game): Gameplay

 Players control monsters of various races which begin the game by washing ashore on Monster Island "naked, hungry and clutching a driftwood club as a weapon".
 The game's main goals are to survive and to learn.
 Thus, players strike out inland, meeting other monsters, foraging for food and making tools and weapons to use, buy, and trade—rudimentary at first, but increasingly more sophisticated.
 As players gain experience and climb the hierarchy of needs, social activities, religion, and eventually even magic comes into play, allowing players to explore areas of the island hundreds of miles from where they start on an island continent larger than Australia which has more than 250,000 locations.
 As gameplay progresses, choices increase.
 Steven DuBois noted in 1997 that the initial turn sheet order format was simple for novices, but by the end of the first year of play, the list of possible commands was significant, allowing complex interactions with other players (monsters) and the environment.
 Options were diverse, ranging from following a religion, exploring caves, creating "Zombie Juice", or joining a group.

 Magic can play a significant role in the game.
 In 1992, it took two main forms: voodoo and spells.
-Acquiring voodoo skills was the easiest in the game: it required finding a "Far Inn" and spending some of the local money—"Oculars".
+Acquiring voodoo skills was easier: it only required finding a "Far Inn" and spending some of the local money—"Oculars".
 Spells could only be acquired by following a god and additional steps which required time, effort, and luck, but, according to Debra Leon Guerrero was "well worth it".

-Player Interactions
+Player interactions

 Reviewer Steven DuBois stated in 1997 that the player interactions in Monster Island were the most "creative and fascinating" in his ten years of gaming.
 He noted that: The vast scope of the game, its careful attention to detail, its use of humor and its imaginative descriptions of the monster races themselves contribute to an attitude of frenzied role-playing amongst participants.
 Players develop entire life histories for their monsters, as well as complex habits and attitudes.

 Dubois also described the mythology that had emerged after seven years of Monster Island play: The first religiously-motivated killing of player monsters, accomplished by the group known as the Disciples of the Light in 1990, is a landmark in history--as is the massacre of several monsters near the Odd Terapus Far Inn.
 Cults of personality have emerged around such characters as Gath Soulshredder … Carbunkle (the acknowledged leader of insult warfare) and Marlin Perkins (considered by many to be the island's most dangerous monster).